edpefal/MessageManager/README.md

 - Build and run the project on an Android emulator or physical device.

-- Once the application is up and running, you can start searching for specific Pokemon, check their details, as well as add or remove pokemons from your team.  .

 ## Roadmap

 - Add Android UI tests using Espresso